nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 :information_source: **Note:**<br>
 The following details on implementation only cover the information on how the status count across different tags is computed within the report.
 Implementation details regarding expenditure calculations and overall contact status count are left out.

 </div>

+The report mechanism is used to generate a report with the summarized statuses(and prices) across different tags.
-The report mechanism is facilitated by `Model`.
+It is facilitated by `Model`.
 Additionally, it implements the following operation:

 * `Model#getFilteredPersonList()` — Provides list of `persons` in address book based on the predicate provided

 Given below is an example usage scenario and how the report behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `AddressBook` will be initialized with the `person` list consisting of all contacts (image adapted from Delete-by-name section).
+The `AddressBook` will be initialized with the list of `persons` consisting of all contacts (image adapted from Delete-by-name section).

 ![Report0](images/DeleteByNamePersonList0.png)